-Burgundy Diamond Mines recently announced the launch of Maison Mazerea; a new jewellery Maison focused on branded natural diamonds characterized by fancy colours, unique cuts, and certified provenance.
+Burgundy Diamond Mines recently announced the launch of Maison Mazerea; a new jewelry Maison focused on branded natural diamonds characterized by fancy colors, unique cuts, and certified provenance.
 Maison Mazerea promises true control over the value chain, handpicking the rarest rough diamonds from its own mines and other mines around the world and hand cutting the rough diamonds in their own Grand Atelier in Australia.
-Maison Mazerea then works directly with designer jewelers to create special pieces of jewellery fitting these ultra-rare natural diamonds.
+Maison Mazerea then works directly with designer jewelers to create special pieces of jewelry fitting these ultra-rare natural diamonds.
 This unique business model allows them to offer certified provenance of the entire journey of the diamond from mine to consumer.

 Maison Mazerea’s parent company, Burgundy Diamond Mines, was founded in 2020.
 They acquired and revived the old Ellendale mine in Western Australia, famed for its beautiful fancy yellow diamonds.
 The closure of the famous Argyle mine in Western Australia allowed Burgundy to take ownership of the cutting and polishing facilities and the famously talented team from Argyle, which now makes up Maison Mazerea’s Grand Atelier.
-The master diamond cutters that Burgundy acquired are some of the finest fancy-colour diamond cutters in the world.
+The master diamond cutters that Burgundy acquired are some of the finest fancy-color diamond cutters in the world.
 Burgundy and Maison Mazerea CEO Peter Ravenscroft says, “watching them cut diamonds is pure artistry.”
 The acquisition saw Burgundy expanding its reach to different parts of the supply chain and led to the founding of Maison Mazerea as a way to extend that reach to the consumer.